Value Investing – Primary Tenet of Business (Lesson 5)

 Overall, at a 5% discount and with the other conditions remaining stable, the actual final earnings is $4.17 (including two dividend payments and a 7% transaction fee for the buy and sell activity with the broker).
 The annualized return equals 12.8%, earning $4.17 over a period of 217 days (one week longer than the prior example) on an investment of $54.58.

 A second key to success is at the other end of this formula.
 The sell point must also be determined with some accuracy.
 If, it is too high, it may not materialize with enough frequency to make a good return.
-In effect, a too high of a sell point will and does often take a lot longer.
+In effect, too high of a sell point will and does often take a lot longer to achieve.
 Too low, and the value investor misses an opportunity to reap real good returns on their respective investment.

 - Discounts should rarely be less than 9%; common discounts are in the 11 to 16% range.
 Typically, high quality stocks (this is taught in Phase Two of the membership program) require even deeper discounts, like more than 18% discounts.